ssiwan/KARMA/README.md

 Login information is available on the landing page.
 For guidance on how to use KARMA, please see the [User Guide](docs/UserGuide.md)

 This document references detailed documentation in the [KARMA GitHub Wiki](https://github.com/StanfieldSystems/KARMA/wiki) regarding processes and technologies.
-The document also references design and development artifacts that in the _docs_ folder of this repository.
+The document also references working artifacts in the _docs_ folder of this repository.
 All references include navigable links.

 ## Product Vision